zappfinger/OsClip-master/README.md

 # SQLite_server
 Remote SQLite and commands tool.

-This tool allows to connect and perform queries to a SQLite database on any computer.
+This tool allows to connect and perform queries to a SQLite database on any remote computer.
 (PC, Mac, Raspberry Pi) The tool also can be used to execute commands on the remote system.
 A SQLite config database is used that should contain all the names and IP adresses of the systems (in table nodes)